Chloe Sparrow, BA (Hons), MA, Art Psychotherapist

 I am a qualified, registered and experienced Art Psychotherapist working in Wivenhoe, Essex.
-My approach to Art Psychotherapy is psychodynamic, person centred and inspired by Environmental Arts Therapy/Nature Therapy practices.
-I offer Art Psychotherapy at the Treehouse Art Studio, which is a purpose built art studio set amongst the trees and accessed via a private trail.
+My approach to Art Psychotherapy is client-led, person-centred and psychodynamically informed.
+I am also inspired by Ecopsychotherapy and Environmental Arts Therapy practice.
+I offer Art Psychotherapy at the Treehouse Art Studio, which is a purpose built art studio set amongst the trees.
 It is quiet and comfortable with good facilities and parking.
 There are also public transport services nearby.

 At the Treehouse Art Studio I offer Art Psychotherapy and Outdoor or Nature Based Art Psychotherapy.
 You can find out more about these below.

-Please note that currently, owing to the social/physical distancing guidelines between households, all sessions are being offered online via Zoom.
-I use Zoom in accordance with the guidelines published by the British Association of Art Therapists.
-Sessions will resume at the Treehouse as soon as it is possible and safe to do so.
+Please note that currently, all sessions are being offered online via Zoom.
+Outdoor sessions will begin soon, and sessions in the Treehouse Art Studio will resume as soon as it is possible and safe to do so.

 What is Art Psychotherapy?